Opinion | The high covid death rates in Ontario long-term care facilities were avoidable

 Researcher and long-term care advocate Vivian Stamatopoulos has been working to hold the government accountable for its failures on LTCs and push for reforms.
 Reviewing commission testimony, she said during an interview that the "most upsetting is that they did not have a plan in place to properly and expeditiously send test results to these homes to alert them of covid positive cases.”
 She notes that some results were sent by mail.
 She also laments, as have many, the accepted practice of having workers move from facility to facility, shuttling around and, in some instances, taking covid-19 with them.
 These are some of the many failures that have caused unnecessary suffering and death in the province’s LTCs.
 However, once again, not all homes are equal.

-In January, The Lancet in its World Report cited numbers that found in Ontario there was a significant difference in death rates depending on the type of home, such that “in facilities with an outbreak, 6.5% of all residents in for-profit facilities died of covid-19, whereas 5.5% died in nonprofit facilities and 1.7% in municipal homes.”
+In January, the Lancet in its World Report cited numbers that found in Ontario there was a significant difference in death rates depending on the type of home, such that “in facilities with an outbreak, 6.5% of all residents in for-profit facilities died of covid-19, whereas 5.5% died in nonprofit facilities and 1.7% in municipal homes.”
 Predictably, for-profit homes also had higher outbreak rates.
 According to Pat Armstrong, a York University sociologist cited in the article, “there’s plenty of evidence of lower-quality care in the privately owned facilities.”

 It’s almost as if we ought not to be treating the care of those who live in LTCs as a chance to make money.
 And if we accept such a revolutionary idea that it is wrong to trade the well-being and lives of those in care for profit, we should move toward public care, end for-profit care, and adopt objectives called for doctors and advocates, including “hiring more qualified staff” and “ensure 70 percent of staff at each LTC home are full-time.”